 Applicants may be contacted by email about this announcement and, therefore, it is their responsibility to ensure that their registered email address is accurate and kept up-to-date.
 Also, applicants must ensure that email from CCSF is not blocked on their computer by a spam filter.
 To prevent blocking, applicants should set up their email to accept CCSF mail from the following addresses (@sfgov.org, @sfdpw.org, @sfport.com, @flysfo.com, @sfwater.org, @sfdph.org, @asianart.org, @sfmta.com, @sfpl.org, @dcyf.org, @first5sf.org).

 Applicants will receive a confirmation email that their online application has been received in response to every announcement for which they file.
 Applicants should retain this confirmation email for their records.
 Failure to receive this email means that the online application was not submitted or received.

-If you have any questions regarding the recruitment or application process, please contact the exam analyst, Morgan Wilson, at (415) 554-2914 or email: Morgan.Wilson@sfdph.org.
+If you have any questions regarding this recruitment or application process, please contact the exam analyst, Morgan Wilson, by telephone at (415) 554-2914, or by email at firstname.lastname@example.org.

 Candidates will be prompted to complete a Supplemental Questionnaire as part of the online employment application.
 The Supplemental Questionnaire is a self-report checklist that is designed to evaluate if candidates meet the minimum qualifications for this position.